If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 Types of Jack Plates

-The jack plates are divided into the following types depending upon your fishing requirements:
+The jack plates are divided into the following types depending on your fishing requirements:

 - Fixed – As the name suggests, a fixed hydraulic plate ensures a specific fixed height on which you can mount the engine.
-It’s an ideal choice to mount a long shaft outboard with a short transom.
+It’s ideal to climb a long shaft outboard with a short transom.

 - Manually Adjustable – You should opt for a manually adjustable jack plate if you fish with the same setup every time.
 It provides a continuous range of height, allowing you to move the mounted engine up and down.